davidknipe/MenuPin/README.md

 - Episerver 8: http://www.david-tec.com/2015/03/menupin-for-episerver-8-released/
 - Episerver 7.5: http://www.david-tec.com/2014/06/MenuPin-for-EPiServer-75/

-**Note!** If you are using MenuPin with other Dojo modules then you should read this post about using multiple module initialisers: http://marisks.net/2016/08/08/registering-multiple-dojo-modules/
+**Note!** If you are using MenuPin v9.x or lower and using it with other Dojo modules then you should read this post about using multiple module initialisers: http://marisks.net/2016/08/08/registering-multiple-dojo-modules/